-When I think of food and self-love I think of Smoothie Love.
-Making juices & smoothies were one of the first steps I took in my journey of self-care and self-love.
+Making a green smoothie was one of the first steps I took in my journey of self-care and self-love.

-I then started adding a high-quality protein powder to my green smoothies.
-I love my USANA Health Sciences Nutrimeal because it isn’t just protein powder but a nutritionally balanced meal replacement that provides the perfect ratio of proteins, carbohydrates, and fats.
+After that, I started adding a high-quality protein powder to a green smoothie.
+My preference is USANA Health Sciences Nutrimeal because it isn’t just protein powder but a nutritionally balanced meal replacement that provides the perfect ratio of proteins, carbohydrates, and fats.
 Plus it is low-glycemic so it helps you sustain energy, satiety, and curb cravings.

 Having the meal replacement versus just a protein powder is nice because it is the perfect way to start your day right or it can be a great time saver at lunch too!

 Try not to get too caught up in a specific recipe, though.
-I want you to play around with it and sub what you love in.
-Here is my method to constructing the perfect green smoothie.
+I want you to play around with it and sub in what you love.
+Here is my method of constructing the perfect green smoothie.

 You can always add extras in also.
 Not only extra vegetables like carrot, cucumbers, or celery but also things like citrus zest, herbs, ginger or spices like turmeric are all great add-ins.